 Located in the Guadalupe Mountains of New Mexico, these caverns once served as a coastline for an inland sea.
 About 250 million years later, the Carlsbad Caverns are the remains of the ancient coastline, with the eroded Permian reef creating dazzling structures that attract thousands of tourists every year.
 Among other things, the park offers bat flight viewing programs and celestial night sky parties.

-Black Chasm Cavern – Volcano, California
+Caves in the Black Chasm Cavern – Volcano, California

 Visiting Black Chasm Cavern is well-known for its bright blue lake surrounded by thousands of sparkling helictites, a mineral that's only present in around 5 percent of all caves in existence.
 After visiting the cavern, visitors can revel in the wonders of the Zen Garden, an area full of marble monoliths that were uncovered during the hydraulic mining of the Gold Rush era.
 Guided tours are offered throughout the year.